whatsupcoders/Neumorphism/README.md

 Let's see how to create the navbar component in HarmonyOS.

-<h3> Step 1</h3>
-Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/tree/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/navbar"> here </a> as shown below.
+1. Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/tree/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/navbar"> here </a> as shown below.

 ```html
 <element name='neunavbar' src='../../../../../../navbar.hml'></element>
 ```

-<h3> Step 2</h3>
-<p> Now we need use the tag named "neunavbar" and define the parameters like icon and Text as shown below.
+2.Now we need use the tag named "neunavbar" and define the parameters like icon and Text as shown below.

 Usage:
 ```html